pipelinit/pipelinit-cli/docs/howto/write-a-new-plugin.md

 };
 ```

-The introspect function call the necessary introspectors and collect provide all this stack collected data to the template
+The introspect function call the necessary introspectors that provides data to the template

 ```typescript
 import { Introspector } from "../../../types.ts";